 There are 2 major differences.
 First, the transplant is planned so you know when it will happen.
 Second, living donor kidneys almost always work well enough that dialysis after the surgery is usually not needed.

-will I Need to See My Transplant Team After the Transplant?
+How Often I Need to See My Transplant Team After the Transplant?

 You should start to feel much better in about 2 weeks, you won’t be able to drive or lift heavy objects for about a month.
 Your doctor will probably advise you to take off work for 6 to 8 weeks.

 Your recovery will go better if you stay active.
 Your transplant team will tell you what exercises are safe.
 Most people start with walking, then slowly build up to longer and more intense workouts.
 Contact sports will not be allowed after you have a transplant since you could harm your transplanted kidney.